ament/ament_index/ament_index_python/QUALITY_DECLARATION.md

 ### Feature Documentation [3.i]

-`ament_index_python` does not have a documented feature list.
-Although it currently states part of its conceptual overview [here](https://github.com/ament/ament_cmake/blob/master/ament_cmake_core/doc/resource_index.md).
+`ament_index_python` does not have a documented feature list, although it currently states part of its conceptual overview [here](https://github.com/ament/ament_cmake/blob/rolling/ament_cmake_core/doc/resource_index.md).

 ### Public API Documentation [3.ii]

 Most `ament_index_python` API functions are documented using docstrings.
 However, this is not hosted anywhere.

 ### License [3.iii]

 The license for `ament_index_python` is Apache 2.0, and a summary is in each source file, the type is declared in the [`package.xml`](./package.xml) manifest file, and a full copy of the license is in the [`LICENSE`](../LICENSE) file.

 There is an automated test which runs a linter that ensures each file has a license statement.
 [Here](https://ci.ros2.org/view/nightly/job/nightly_linux_release/lastBuild/testReport/ament_index_python.src.ament.ament_index.ament_index_python.test/) can be found a list with the latest results of the various linters being run on the package.

 ### Copyright Statements [3.iv]

 The copyright holders each provide a statement of copyright in each source code file in `ament_index_python`.

 There is an automated test which runs a linter that ensures each file has at least one copyright statement.
 Latest linter result report can be seen [here](https://ci.ros2.org/view/nightly/job/nightly_linux_release/lastBuild/testReport/ament_index_python.src.ament.ament_index.ament_index_python.test/test_copyright/) .

 ## Testing [4]